 * Restocking demand wanes, curbing prices of raw materials (Updates prices)

 BEIJING, July 21 (Reuters) - China's steel rebar futures fell for a second day on Friday on mounting concern that rising output from mills seeking to cash in on higher prices has glutted the market.

 "Investors started to question if the market is turning to oversupply from short supply.
 The previous optimistic attitude has gone, which also reflects market concern over high margins at mills," wrote analysts at Orient Futures in a note.

 Stockpiles of rebar in 35 major cities in China rose 123,600 tonnes to 4 million tonnes by Friday compared with the previous week, according to data on the Mysteel Consultancy website.
 That's up from 3.9 million tonnes a month ago.

 The current margin on rebar was 1,128 yuan ($166.72) a tonne for this week, according to Mysteel.
 That was steady from last week but up from about 300 yuan a year ago.

 The most-active rebar futures contract on the Shanghai Futures Exchange fell as much as 3.2 percent to 3,467 yuan a tonne on Friday.
-It was at 3,501 yuan, down 2.3 percent, at the mid-day break.
+It closed at 3,525 yuan, down 1.6 percent.